-US Treasury inflation-protected securities (TIPS) are bonds issued by the US government.
+US Treasury inflation-protected securities (TIPS) are bonds the US government issues.
 The inflation protection comes in the form of face value adjustments by the US Treasury based on the Consumer Price Index (CPI), which is the main measure of inflation.

 TIPS ETFs may not perform as well as other ETFs, such as technology, growth or even dividend ETFs in the long term, but in times of inflation, they can be a worthwhile investment.
 They’re also a hedge against future inflation.
 In a deflationary economy, however, TIPS ETFs will perform poorly compared to other types of bonds and ETFs.